'Build up of stuff' led to caddie sacking, McIlroy says

 "Player/caddie relationships have their ups and downs.
 There was probably a few too many of those over the past year or so," McIlroy told reporters in Ohio on the eve of the World Golf Championships Bridgestone Invitational.

-"I’d been putting this line out there for a while that I’m trying to take ownership of my game a little bit more and trying to take more responsibility.

 "It was one of those times I felt I needed to mix something up a bit ...
-It was just a build up of stuff that I felt I needed to make that change."
+It was just a build-up of stuff that I felt I needed to make that change."

+After a slow start -- McIlroy missed his first three cuts with Fitzgerald on the bag -- the pair enjoyed a brilliantly successful partnership as McIlroy took over from Tiger Woods as the game's dominant force and became world number one.

+At the British Open at Royal Birkdale two weeks ago, McIlroy heaped praise on Fitzgerald, who delivered some blunt words to his boss after the Northern Irishman started the tournament with a string of bogeys.

+“I still consider J.P one of my closest friends but sometimes to preserve a personal relationship you might have to sacrifice a professional one.

+“I was getting very hard on him on the golf course and I didn’t want to treat anyone like that, but sometimes this game drives you to that.”

-The 28-year-old Northern Irishman said he decided to use Diamond this week at Firestone Country Club and at next week's major, the PGA Championship in Charlotte because he was looking for familiarity.
+The 28-year-old said he decided to use Diamond this week at Firestone Country Club and at next week's major, the PGA Championship in Charlotte, because he was looking for familiarity.

 He has not made a long-term decision about who to use after that.